Brand Names: Restoril

 Temazepam may cause a severe allergic reaction.
-Stop taking temazepam and get emergency medical help if you have signs of an allergic reaction: hives; difficulty breathing; nausea, vomiting; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficulty breathing; nausea, vomiting; swelling of your face, lips, tongue, or throat.

 Call your doctor at once if you have:

 Some people using temazepam have engaged in activity such as driving, eating, making phone calls, or having sex and later having no memory of the activity.
 Tell your doctor if this happens to you.

 - dizziness, tiredness;